Table of contents

 Five area codes you should never answer

 You may notice that all these area codes are based in the Caribbean.
+They are among the 5 area codes to avoid due to their frequent use in scams.
 So unless you have personal connections in this region or are planning a Caribbean vacation, make sure to ignore numbers from these area codes—and put any known numbers from this region into your contacts so they don’t appear to be unknown when they call.

 What types of scams are these phone numbers used for

-These area codes are most often used for various phone scams, in which the scammer simply needs to make a call and get the victim to answer.
+These fraudulent area codes are most often used in various phone scams, where scammers only need you to answer or call back to make money from premium charges or data theft.
 In some cases, that’s all the scammer needs to do.
 In other scams, they need to do more work to convince the victim to give them money.

-Keep reading to learn which scams these area codes are most often used for.
+You’ve already seen the list of area codes not to answer—now keep reading to learn which scams these area codes are most often used for and how to protect yourself.

 1. General unwanted unsolicited calls